innoq/simplete/README.md

 ```

 Selecting an item from that list will populate the search field with the
-corresponding value, which may subsequently be used to submit the surrounding
+corresponding value or the text content of the item, which may subsequently be
-form.
-(Note that keyboard-based submission of the surrounding form is only
+used to submit the surrounding form.
+(Note that keyboard-based submission of
-suppressed while navigating results.)
+the surrounding form is only suppressed while navigating results.)

 The server might also choose to respond with immediate results rather than query
 suggestions: